cpuimage/AdaLo/README.md

 Training time per epoch is **shorter** than Adam/AdaBelief/diffGrad due to lower computational complexity.

 ### Problem:
-The original AdaLo optimizer only supported one learning rate adaptation strategy where learning rate decreases when loss increases.
+The original AdaLo optimizer only supported one learning rate adaptation strategy.
 This limits flexibility in different training scenarios.

 ### Solution:
 Introduce a `mode` parameter that allows users to choose between two distinct adaptation strategies: